Eoin Murray: Early years

 Murray had a successful career in karts, culminating in victory in the Formula A championship of 1999.
-He dabbled in rallycross that winter, winning 6 races.
-In 2000 he raced Fiats and Ford Fiestas in one-make championship, doing well enough to be nominated for the Young Irish Racing Driver of the Year award.
-In 2001 he did the full Fiesta UK Championship winning the Newcomers Cup and collecting 2 Pole Positions, 2 Fastest Laps & 8 Podium finishes.
+He dabbled in rallycross that winter, winning six races.
+In 2000, he raced Fiats and Ford Fiestas in one-make championship, doing well enough to be nominated for the Young Irish Racing Driver of the Year award.
+In 2001, he did the full Fiesta UK Championship winning the Newcomers Cup and collecting two pole positions, two fastest laps & eight podium finishes.
 He crowned that achievement by winning the Jimmy Millard Trophy.
-He switched to Clio's for 2002 competing in the Elf Renaultsport UK Clio Cup where he scored 2 podium finishes and took 7th overall in the championship which was no mean achievement in his rookie year.
-Eoin stuck with the Clio's for 2003 and had 4 race wins, 4-second places, & 2 third places and came third overall in the Elf Clio UK Championship.
-During this time he continued to compete in British & Irish Rallycross in the Stockhatch class, in a self run Peugeot 205 GTI, where he enjoyed considerable success and took several race wins and podium finishes.
+He switched to Clio's for 2002 competing in the Elf Renaultsport UK Clio Cup where he scored two podium finishes and took seventh overall in the championship which was no mean achievement in his rookie year.
+Murray stuck with the Clio's for 2003 and had four race wins, four-second places, & two third places and came third overall in the Elf Clio UK Championship.
+During this time, he continued to compete in British & Irish Rallycross in the Stockhatch class, in a self run Peugeot 205 GTI, where he enjoyed considerable success and took several race wins and podium finishes.
 He was awarded the Dunlop/ Motorsport Ireland Young Driver of the year for 2003.
 This accolade together with a substantial boost to his budget from Motorsport Ireland and the Irish Sports Council launched his move to Europe where he competed in the European Alfa Romeo Challenge.

 European Alfa Challenge

-For 2004 he switched to racing in mainland Europe, in the Alfa Romeo 147 challenge.
-He lacked circuit knowledge in his rookie season, but still won 2 races to come 4th overall.
-In 2005 he converted all this into a title winning season.
-He only won one race, but took 4 pole positions, 9 podiums and 4 lap records.
+For 2004, Murray switched to racing in mainland Europe, in the Alfa Romeo 147 challenge.
+He lacked circuit knowledge in his rookie season, but still won two races to come fourth overall.
+In 2005, he converted all this into a title winning season.
+He only won one race, but took four pole positions, nine podiums and four lap records.
 However his efforts did not go unnoticed in Ireland where he again won the Dunlop/Motorsport Ireland Young Driver of the year for the second time.

 Eoin competed in the European Alfa Romeo Challenge again in 2005 and started as one of the favourites.
-Eoin did not disappoint and won the championship in Valencia along with 9 podium finishes, 5 fastest laps, 4 pole positions and 3 lap records.
+Murray did not disappoint and won the championship in Valencia along with nine podium finishes, five fastest laps, four pole positions and three lap records.
 And in the process winning a 05 spec Alfa 156 S2000 worth 200,000 euro, the biggest prize an Irish driver has ever won.
 He also won the 05 Rallycross Stockhatch Championship and these achievements won him the accolade as Ireland international driver of the year.